bduvenhage/bduvenhage.github.io/_posts/2019-04-01-the-knapsack-problem.md

 The maximum value of the objects that can be packed in the knapsack may then be found by calculating $$m[n,W]$$.

-This can be implemented ...
+The dynamic programming solution can be implemented ...